 Pro Art Butcher Tray ($14)

 If you really want to get creative with color, invest in a traditional butcher tray.
-Originally made for the meat industry (hence the name), they have slight imperfections that are ideal for artists because they help to create happy mistakes.
-They also provide a large flat mixing area for those times when you need more paint and when your artist palette is overloaded with hues.
+Originally made for the meat industry (hence the name), these trays provide a large flat mixing area for those times when you need more paint and when your artist palette is overloaded with hues.